shabirgilkar/dropdown-menu/README.md

 dropdown-menu
 =============

-This is HTML/CSS only dropdown menu
+This is HTML/CSS only dropdown menu with icons support.